 Through upgrading the efficiency of homes, households can reduce the burden of their energy bills.
-Programs that focus on weatherization and energy efficiency fund longer term solutions to household energy burdens by cutting wasted energy, improving comfort, and lowering costs.
-Weatherization and energy efficiency retrofits are multi-benefit approaches to alleviating many consequences of living in poverty.
-When done holistically, the infrastructure and ventilation improvements and use energy efficient appliances that characterize these programs can save a household from undue energy burdens and environmental health hazards.
-Low income households, the same that are most at risk of utility disconnections, are more often living in sick buildings, homes, and communities with poor environmental health conditions.
+Programs that focus on weatherization and energy efficiency fund longer term solutions to household energy burdens by cutting wasted energy, improving comfort, and lowering costs.123 Weatherization and energy efficiency retrofits are multi-benefit approaches to alleviating many consequences of living in poverty.
+When done holistically, the infrastructure and ventilation improvements and use energy efficient appliances that characterize these programs can save a household from undue energy burdens and environmental health hazards.124 Low income households, the same that are most at risk of utility disconnections, are more often living in sick buildings, homes, and communities with poor environmental health conditions.125 heating and cooling systems.126 The most effective weatherization and energy efficiency programs address the largest household energy uses with the longest sustained savings (e.g. heating and cooling), which often have the greatest impact on reducing energy burdens.127 efficiency programs can include a variety of Source: Habitat for Humanity, Prince William County, VA program strategies.
+Some utility energy efficiency programs operate in tandem with local or statewide weatherization efforts, using similar channels to reach customers.
+The most common low-income energy efficiency approaches are whole-building weatherization, and the installation of low-cost energy efficiency measures (e.g., efficient lighting, high-efficiency showerheads and faucet aerators, and air infiltration reductions).
+Some utilities operate direct-install programs targeting multifamily rental buildings as part of their low-income program offerings.128 Building upgrades through weatherization and energy efficiency programs are the primary way of reducing the likelihood of non-payment that most households can employ.

 Weatherization programs install energy efficiency upgrades aimed at improving the physical space between the interior and exterior of a building, such as weather-stripping doors and windows, air sealing (as seen in the picture above), and installing insulation.
-Weatherization programs also fund upgrades or repairs to heating and cooling systems.
-The most effective weatherization and energy efficiency programs address the largest household energy uses with the longest sustained savings (e.g. heating and cooling), which often have the greatest impact on reducing energy burdens.
+Weatherization programs also fund upgrades or repairs to

+Unlike bill assistance and most weatherization programs, utility energy